bdt105/mysqlapi/README.md

 ## Pre requists ##

-You simply need a functionnal PH server 5.5 minimum.
+You simply need a functionnal PHP server 5.5 minimum.

 The API uses msqli library to connect to MySql.